Satyam/malt/README.md

 As a simple debugging tool, a snapshot of the store is shown below the horizontal line.

+It is tempting to merge the `TodoStore` and `Todo` classes into a single class and then register that merged class as an Alt store and mount it as a Mithril component.
+I haven't tried but I don't think it would be a good idea.
+Both `alt.createStore` and `m.mount` create instances of that class, each its own separate instance.
+There are ways around that, but I don't think it would make matters any clearer.

 ###ma1.html

 In this version, the `autoredraw` feature of Mithril has been bypassed by setting the event listener on the DOM element itself instead of through the `onxxx` pseudo-attribute that Mithril uses.
-In order to do that, the DOM element was retrieved via the `config` pseudo-attribute.
+In order to do that, the DOM element was retrieved via the `config` pseudo-attribute and set with the `addListener` function.
 In this way, Mithril will not redraw the page automatically.

 Then I listen to change notifications from the store: